areynold/accessibility-for-project-managers/PITCHME.md

 ---

-### Spend time on process
+## Spend time on process

 * Identify intake and prioritization heuristics--regulatory requirements are not enhancements
 * Develop use cases and personas
 * Identify supported technologies
 * Identify canonical guides
-* Revisit your assumptions

 ---

-## Establish Processes to Minimize Risk
+### Establish Processes to Minimize Risk

-* Accessibility is especially vulnerable to regression
+Accessibility is especially vulnerable to regression

-* Different user groups will have competing needs
-* Accessibility is best included in an iterative fashion.
+* Include accessibility in an iterative fashion.
 Don't just test at the end of the lifecycle
-* Work with team members to automate accessibility testing when possible
+* Automate accessibility testing when possible
+* Follow your checklists

+---

+### Revisit your assumptions

+Different user groups may have competing needs

 * Get QA and your accessibility experts involved early!
 * Get user feedback early!
-* Follow your checklists
 * Discuss accessibility in project retrospective session(s) and check-ins

 ---